georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

   <img src="/img/posts/fraud_prod/ss/recall.png"  />
 </p>

-This model's score is 73.8% which on the surface looks ok but you need to look at the precion score as well.
+REEVALUATE--THIS IS WRONG-This model's score is 73.8% which on the surface looks ok but you need to look at the precion score as well.
 Any recall score above 50% is good.
 Like a precison score, 100 is optimal, closer to 100 is better, closer to 0 is worst.

 **F1 score**